ebryerwork/icds_docs/docs/running-jobs/cli/batch-jobs.md

 Everything after the last `#SBATCH` are commands to be executed;
 lines with `#` other than `#SBATCH` are ordinary bash script comments.
-Most scripts start with `cd $SLURM_SUBMIT_DIR`, which is the directory from which the job was submitted.

 Use `module load` just as you would interactively to load any modules the batch script needs.